vsan46/gear_gacha_simulation/README.md

-# gear_gacha_simulation
+## gear_gacha_simulation
-Monte Carlo simulation for obtention of gear through a gacha mechanism
+# Monte Carlo simulation for obtention of gear through a gacha mechanism

 This code runs a simulation for a game's "gacha" (loot box) and item-merging system.

 Its main purpose is to model player progression over time.
-It simulates a large number of players (NUM_USERS) for a set number of days (TOTAL_DAYS) to see how their equipment and "power level" improve.
+It simulates a large number of players for a set number of days to see how their equipment and "power level" improve.

 Here is a breakdown of what it does:

-1. Configuration
+# 1. Configuration
-The code starts with a "CONFIGURATION" section where you can set the parameters of the simulation:
+The code starts with a configuration section where you can set the parameters of the simulation:

 NUM_USERS: How many players to simulate (e.g., 10,000).